August 10, 2026 By Devanny Haley

 Upgrading and maintaining equipment is essential for operational efficiency.
 An SBA loan is often a lower-cost way to finance equipment with repayment terms that better match cash flow.

 This option is especially helpful if your business operates in an industry in which technology is constantly evolving.
-Ensuring that you continue to operate efficiently while exceeding the expectations of your clientele is crucial, and purchasing new equipment is a great way to do that.
+Ensuring that you continue to operate efficiently while exceeding the expectations of your clientele is crucial, and purchasing new equipment may be a great way to do that.

 5. Purchasing furniture, fixtures, and supplies

-SBA loan proceeds can typically be used to purchase fixtures, furniture, materials, machinery, and other items needed to outfit or upgrade a business location.
+SBA loan proceeds are often used to purchase fixtures, furniture, materials, machinery, and other items needed to outfit or upgrade a business location.

 6. Changes of ownership (complete or partial)

-Many borrowers are surprised to find that they can use an SBA 7(a) loan to purchase all or part of a company.
-If you’ve found a potential business venture but lack the funding, you can apply for an SBA loan.
+Many borrowers are surprised to find that they are able to use an SBA 7(a) loan to purchase all or part of a company.
+If you’ve found a potential business venture but you lack the funding, you may be able to obtain an SBA loan.
 Typically, lenders require you to have a good personal credit score, and you may have to offer a personal guarantee.

 If you already own a business with others and need to buy out one or more of your partners, you may also be able to use SBA 7(a) funds for that.